Ayoub El Hmidi: International career

 El Hmidi was previously the record caps holder for Gibraltar U21 with 18 caps, broken by Dylan Borge in November 2023.
 He made his senior debut on 16 June 2023, in a UEFA Euro 2024 qualifying match against France, which finished as a 0–3 loss.

+Personal life

+El Hmidi is Muslim.
+While representing Gibraltar during Ramadan in 2025, he discussed balancing fasting with his preparations for international matches.